rohanhpatel/nw-project-1/README.md

 ## What we want to test
 1. Risk of getting lung/skin cancer based on fine particulate matter
 2. Risk of cancer in male vs female
-3. Risk of cancer in first/third world countries

 # Risk of getting lung/skin cancer based on fine particulate matter